top of page

 Negativity Bias: Definition, Examples and Effects

-Negativity bias is a psychological phenomenon in which people tend to focus on and remember negative experiences more than positive ones.
-It is a cognitive bias that causes people to pay more attention to negative events and emotions than positive ones.
+Negativity bias is a cognitive bias that causes people to pay more attention to negative events and emotions than positive ones.
 This bias can have a significant impact on how people perceive and interact with the world around them.

 Effects: Negativity bias can have a significant impact on how people perceive and interact with the world around them.
 It can lead to feelings of anxiety, depression, and low self-esteem.
 Additionally, it can lead to negative behaviors such as avoidance, procrastination, and pessimism.
 Negativity bias can also lead to difficulty forming and maintaining relationships, as well as difficulty making decisions.